latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/mig17.png)

-After the installation completes, the Appliance configuration wizard will be launched automatically.
+After the installation completes, the appliance configuration wizard will be launched automatically.
 You can add the local administrator account credentials of the source servers (stored secrets in the source KeyVault).

 ![image](./img/mig17-1.png)